-ERSST presents SST on a coarser grid compared to the two cases before.
+ERSST presents SST on a coarser grid compared to the two cases before, namely 2° by 2°.
 Again, the temperatures given by ERSST, as was the case with the other two analyses, are higher than the temperatures recorded at the local sites along the coast (see Table SOM-2).
 The differences are up to 4K, and the largest differences are found in the East China Sea from Station 11 (Shipu) to Station 20 (Zhelang).
-That the differences are in this case even larger than in the other LA cases may be related to the $2^{\circ}$ coarse resolution of ERSST.
+That the differences are in this case even larger than in the other LA cases may be related to the 2° coarse resolution of ERSST.